papascott/TestGithubActions/testing/caddy.md

      reverse_proxy localhost:1339
    }
    ```
-### Removing iptables mapping so Caddy can redirect HTTP
+### Removing iptables mapping so Caddy can handle HTTP
 To delete an iptables rule you have to know the rule number.
 You can list the nat rules with

 `sudo iptables -t nat -v -L -n --line-number`